lengentyh/BootstrappedQM/README.md

 ## 🏁 Examples

 To repeat the implementation results in the paper, plese use the input.txt in the folder [inputs](./inputs) and the corresponding .mat file in the folder [results](./results).
-Still, one should ajust the graph in 'Plot.m' by himself/herself.
+Still, one should adjust the graph in 'Plot.m' by himself/herself.

 ## 📓 [References](./references)